DomenicoBarb/regex-tutorial/README.md

 # Regex Tutorial

 ## Description
-Describing what Regular Expression are and how they work.
+Describing what Regular Expressions are and how they work.

 ## User Story
 ```